-2 The April edition of the journal Frontiers in Ecology and Environment was a special issue devoted entirely to "Network Governance and Large Landscape Conservation".
+A recent special issue in the journal Frontiers in Ecology and Environment focused on "Network Governance and Large Landscape Conservation".
 Dr. Bixler was a contributing lead author and co-guest editor on the issue.
-It can be accessed here: http://esajournals.onlinelibrary.wiley.com/hub/ issue/10.1111/fee.2016.14.issue-3/
+It can be accessed here: http://esajournals.onlinelibrary.wiley.com/hub/issue/10.1111/fee.2016.14.issue-3/

-Research Questions and Methods
+3. Research Questions and Methods